Choosing Your Email Program

 - EFAIL: HTML mails have no security concept and are to blame.

-It is very convenient to be able to attach documents, photos and much more to your email.
-However, this can be risky
+It is very convenient to be able to attach documents and photos to your email.

 Watch Out for Malicious Attachments

-These messages will either contain an infected document which appears to be an invoice or a notification about a prize, delivery or gift (legacy).
+- It could also be a bogus notification about a prize, delivery or gift (legacy).

 Malicious Microsoft Office attachments are more common than malicious batch scripts and PowerShell scripts. — Tech Republic